eyewire2/eyewire2-functional-analysis/README.md

 **All data and code shared here is subject to the [Eyewire II Principles of Collaboration](https://eyewire.ai/principles).** By the use of this repository, you agree to be bound by these Principles.

+## License note

+The code in this repository is under MIT license.
+All data in the repository, as stated in the principles of collaboration, is shared under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 # Eyewire II: Functional data

 This repository hosts the functional data from OGB-1 recordings in the Eyewire II dataset.